elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Non-standard attributes don't become DOM properties directly, but they can be accessed via the "getAttribute" method or dataset for data-* attributes.
+They don't affect rendering unless used by JavaScript or CSS.
+    </div><br />
-  <div><strong>Interview Response:</strong> In HTML, tags may have attributes.
+  <div><strong>Technical Response:</strong> In HTML, tags may have attributes.
 When the browser parses the HTML to create DOM objects for tags, it recognizes standard attributes and creates DOM properties from them.
-In the case of non-standard attributes, DOM properties get created, and any invocation of those attributes returns undefined.<br /><br />
+In the case of non-standard attributes, DOM properties are created, and any invocation of those attributes returns undefined.<br /><br />
  The attribute exists, but it does not get defined as DOM property, which inevitably returns undefined.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />